OpenStackSanDiego/ServiceChains/Exercise #1.md

 One simple way to enable forwarding is to use the bridge-utils and create a hairpin.

-If not installed, load bridge-utils
+If not installed, load bridge-utils and ebtables
 ```# yum install bridge-utils
 # yum install ebtables ```